rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch02-Introduction-to-java-applications-input-output-and-operators.md

 - By conventions, begin with a capital letter and capitalize the first letter of each word they include

-    - ex) `SampleClassName`
+    - Ex) `SampleClassName`

 - A class name is an identifier

-    - consists of letters, digits, underscores(_) and dollar signs($)
+    - Consists of letters, digits, underscores(_) and dollar signs($)

-    - does not begin with a digit
+    - Does not begin with a digit

-    - does not contain spaces
+    - Does not contain spaces

 - Java is case sensitive

 ### `main` method

-- starting point of every Java application
+- Starting point of every Java application

 ### Java Keywords

-- always spelled with all lowercase letters
+- Always spelled with all lowercase letters

 - [Java Language Keywords](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/_keywords.html)